kenjibailly/mindglowing_finance/readme.md

 ### Pagination

-Change the pagination items per page in the customization settings
+Change the pagination products per page in the customization settings

 ## Plans